+Hepatitis is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to hepatitis can schedule their appointment now.
 Hepatitis is an inflammatory disease that affects the liver.
 Hepatitis is usually caused by a virus, but can also arise as a response to a medications or toxins.
 There are five different types of hepatitis, classified as A,B,C,D and E. A different virus is responsible for each of the different subtypes of the condition.

 The most common form of the condition is hepatitis C. According to the Centers for Disease Control and Prevention, up to 3.9 million Americans are living with a chronic form of hepatitis C. The disease is highly contagious, and is spread through blood-to-blood contact.
 Up to 25% of people who contract hepatitis C will be able to clear their body of the infection without treatment.
 But, the majority of people with the disease require treatment with intense drug regimens.
 Now, people living with hepatitis C in Ohio can also access medical marijuana to help ease the symptoms of the condition.